rchockxm/js-orgChart/README.markdown

 <h4>1.02<h4/>
 - Added GetContainerStyle function to get chart style.
-- Added paddingOffsetTop and paddingOffsetLeft for Options to set padding pos.
+- Added paddingOffsetTop and paddingOffsetLeft for OrgOptions to set padding pos.
 - Added HightlightText and HightlightTextColor for OrgNode to set color text.
 - Fixed some bugs.